Akshatt10/Youtube-Data-Analysis/README.md

 ## This Project focuses on providing you the information of the respective channel ID put in the box

+## For channel ID of any Youtube Channel
+  ## Go to the channel's page.
+  ## Click on the "About" tab.
+  ## Look at the URL in the browser’s address bar; it will have a format like https://www.youtube.com/channel/UCXXXXXXXXX, where UCXXXXXXXXX is the channel ID  OR on the below you will find the option of ### share channel ID.

 ## Features:-
   ### Name of Channel
   ### Views